Longboarding: History

 The idea of longboarding originated with surfers in Hawaii in the 1950s, who sought to bring surfing to land.
 They made a new kind of skateboard of thick plywood shaped into a smaller version of a surfboard, with trucks and wheels screwed to the decks, and used their surfing moves on small hills.

-In 1970s, a small group of longboarders honed their techniques, and some were profiled in a 1978 SkateBoarder magazine article, "Cult of the Longboard".
+In the 1970s, a small group of longboarders honed their techniques, and some were profiled in a 1978 SkateBoarder magazine article, "Cult of the Longboard".
 These pioneers saw longboarding as a form of self-expression, and were influenced by surfing.
 Despite the advent of polyurethane wheels (referred to as "thane" by longboarders), longboarding did not become popular until the 1970s.

 Longboarding lived on as an underground sport with home hobbyists continuing to make boards in their garages or strap trucks onto snowboard decks using old Kryptonic wheels from the 1970s or roller skating wheels.

 Randal Truck Company created the first Reverse Kingpin Trucks(RKP) in 1984.

 In the early 1990s, Sector 9 started mass-producing and selling longboards.

 The Internet has made it possible for small groups of skateboarders to communicate with each other and also gain an audience they might not have had locally, allowing the sport to grow further.
 Silverfish Longboarding was an active message board website during the 2000s and early 2010s before it closed, operated by Malkai Kingston.
 Multiple subbranches of longboarding exist with relatively small but hardcore groups of adherents like slalom, LDP (long-distance pushing/pumping), downhill, dance, freeriding, technical hard wheel sliding and more.

 While diversifying, longboarding has also come back around full circle to embrace more street-oriented tricks and crossover events using ramps while continuing its earlier beginnings in slalom, ditch skating, cornering, and seeking to reach greater speeds.